 My story….as told by owner Craig Callaway:

-As a kid, I remember sitting in the living room with my grandfather seeing who was more flexible.
+As a kid, I got my flexibility from my grandfather, who was an auto mechanic.
 Every time there was a gymnastics meet on TV, my dad would look at me and say “That’s going to be you some day”.
 In elementary school, my parents enrolled me in a gymnastics class at the local rec center.
-My first grade girlfriend was a competitive gymnast and taught me how to do a cartwheel and an aerial.
+My first grade friend was a competitive gymnast and taught me how to do a cartwheel and an aerial.
 Back then, they didn’t have a name for Parkour or Free Running, but that was definitely what I was doing…dive rolls over the furniture in the living room, running up trees, and hurdling fences to get away from my big brother.

 At the end of 8th grade, I tried out for the high school gymnastics class.
 I sprained my ankle trying a roundoff for the first time, but I made it.
 We had a gymnastics team my sophomore year, and then I was asked to try out for cheerleader.
 I had never heard of guy cheerleaders, and in a small town, it didn’t sound like such a great idea.
 There ended up being four guys, all a great representation for the first male Yellmen (the student body refused to call us cheerleaders) at Mansfield High School.
 The football team showed up at SMU Cheer Camp to watch, and we earned their respect.
 When school started back, if you had something bad to say about the Yellmen, you had to go through the football team first.
 After our first pep rally, we were accepted.
 They ended up having guys for the next 9 years!